 Mounting The Remote Outlet and Switch

-The original plan was to fit a simple power plug with the remote switch flush-mounted beside it.
-Then I’d run a modified extension cord from the inverter to the power plug.
+I decided to fit a simple power plug with the remote switch flush-mounted beside it.
+Then I ran a modified extension cord from the inverter to the power plug.
 This way, we could easily unplug the cord and use the inverter from the outside.

 Note: Always keep in mind, the inverter output is 240VAC.
 It can easily kill you.
 Always use a licensed electrician for wiring and installation of power points.